Masyumi Party: Liberal Democracy era

 There were two main factions within the party.
 The first, led by Natsir, attracted support from the younger generation who had participated in the Indonesian National Revolution and from the non-Javanese membership.
 The second faction, headed by Soekiman Wirjosandjojo, was supported by ethnic Javanese members, and had closer links with the Nahdlatul Ulama, the PNI leadership, and President Sukarno.
 The party as a whole had more support from non-urban areas of Indonesia.
 It also controlled its newspaper, Abadi.

+From the beginning, the party had an ideological orientation centered on Islam and occupied a conservative position in Indonesia’s political spectrum.
+Masyumi emerged as a coalition of Muslim organizations that promoted Islam as the main basis of political life and supported the idea of establishing an Islamic state.
+Its leadership combined modernist Muslim intellectuals such as Mohammad Natsir and Sjafruddin Prawiranegara with traditional religious figures like Wahid Hasyim, producing a pragmatic but strongly religious political orientation.
+The party’s support base largely came from devout rural Muslims, village religious leaders, small traders, private businesses, and landholders, which reinforced its conservative outlook and strong anti-communist stance.
+After its dissolution during the presidency of Sukarno, its ideological influence continued through Muslim youth and student organizations often regarded as successors to the Masyumi tradition.

 By 1950, Masyumi was considered the largest political party in Indonesia.
 On this basis it was awarded 49 seats, the largest number, in the 232-seat legislature, the People's Representative Council, when this was formed following the dissolution of the United States of Indonesia in August.

 In the same month, Sukarno asked Natsir to form a cabinet.
 Natsir attempted to negotiate with the second-largest party, the PNI, but was unsuccessful, and in September announced the formation of his cabinet with support from the PSI and other smaller parties.
 However, this cabinet lasted less than seven months, falling in March 1951 after losing support from the smaller parties and parliament.
 It was followed by two Masyumi-PNI coalition cabinets, the first from April 1951 to February 1952 with Masyumi figure Soekiman as Prime Minister (but with no representation from the Natsir faction) and the next (April 1952 - June 1953) led by Wilopo from the PNI, with a Masyumi deputy prime minister, Prawoto Mangkusasmito.

 Shortly after the Wilopo cabinet took office, the Nahdlatul Ulama began the process of withdrawing from Masyumi following protracted disputes, including a conflict over the cabinet's refusal to reappoint key NU figure Wahid Hasyim to the post of religious affairs minister.
 The NU decided at its congress in 1952 to become an independent political party.
 This split damaged the standing of the Masyumi and its claim to be the sole party for Indonesia's Muslims.